 If you have an ad server that can do geotargeting for large ad spaces for onsite marketing on the root URL, then that is something we often recommend.

 We have positive experiences with “only one click away” popups that offer the visitor to the right version of the website.
 It’s not the most user-friendly approach, but it keeps the SEO efforts robust and safe.

-Also the case of a visitor landing on the wrong language or region should actually never happen if the SEO setup of the international and multilingual site has been implemented correctly.
+Also, the case of a visitor landing on the wrong language or region should actually never happen, provided that the SEO setup handles multilingual and international sites correctly.

 If you’re headed to SES New York , you can catch Andre in the session, “Breaking Down the Borders: International and Multilingual SEO” on March 27 at 4:00 p.m.
 Stay connected with Andre on Twitter @AndreAlpar or Google+.